dixentw/leetcodeOrg/README.md

 # leetcodeOrg

-put all my java solution here, with maven.
+Put all my java solution here, with maven.